 So that completes the list, what do you think?
 Would you add anything else or perhaps you tried a Vintage Typewriter Guestbook?
 Let us know!
 For information on pricing or prop hire just get in touch we do love a good vintage affair!

 For more photos of events we’ve styled just hop on over to our Facebook Page, and do come and say “Hello!”

-To start with, we’re kicking things off with the first in a 3 part series focussing on mismatching elements of your wedding styling.
+Here is the first in a 3 part series focussing on mismatching elements of your wedding styling.
 Perfect if you’re thinking about a shabby chic style wedding and not wanting things to look too formal.
 I really hope you enjoy the posts.
 Let’s get started.

 When it comes to planning your wedding you can be pretty sure you want everything to perfect, or do you?
 With the rise of the shabby chic wedding, couples are opting for a look that’s a little less pristine and are mixing things up to create a unique effortless style.

 Why not try the trend for yourself and give your wedding styling a mix up by mismatching your decor, furniture and even the fashion.
 In the first part of this series we’re lusting over table decor.